 What are Income Riders?

 Cost: there’s usually a 1-1.25% annual fee for an income rider.
-On a 2% contract return your return on investment may be more than cut in half, from day one.
+With a rider on a 2% contract return your return may be more than cut in half, from day one.
+Risks:

-- Income riders create a phantom account within your annuity on which the future income payouts will be based.
+- Income riders create a “phantom account,” within your annuity on which the future income payouts will be based.
 You can never withdraw the balance in this account.
-If you die before the policy annuitizes or you terminate the policy, you will not receive the balance of this income rider account.
+In that sense, many analysts refer to this as “Monopoly money:” it isn’t real money you’ll ever see.
+Rather it just creates the pot from which your future income payouts will be paid, if ever.
+If you die before the policy annuitizes or you terminate the policy, you will not receive a nickel from this income rider account.

 - Similarly, you cannot peel off interest from an income rider like you can a CD or bond (leaving the principal there).
 In an annuity, no interest will be paid to you until the policy is annuitized and once you begin your income draw downs, the income will always be paid to you in scheduled amounts, determined by the carrier’s actuarial tables not your current income needs.
 Payments are scheduled at inception and do not change as you get older or your circumstances change.

 - Any complete surrender will never include the phantom amount of the income rider “fund.”
 Instead, you will pay a surrender charge, and any accruals in the separate rider account are forfeited entirely.
 Any partial surrender of accumulated value will reduce the base on which the income rider “growth” is calculated.
 You will also pay a surrender charge on any partial surrender.
 Consequently, partial surrenders have a built-in cost beyond the immediate surrender charge.